 Fine-art wedding photography involves using artistic angles, creative lighting, unique compositions and advanced editing techniques to create images with an artistic flare.
 Lots of skill, planning, a creative eye and often thinking out of the box approach is a must to excel in this style of photography.

+It is also known as editorial, fashion, illustrative, creative, modern wedding photography.
 A style that is inspired by the fashion industry.
 When done correctly it can produce remarkable results.
 However, to have success on a wedding day, a photographer would need to organise himself very well and usually would need assistance.
 This style usually involves the use of soft and flattering light.
 The editorial style focuses less on telling the absolute truth of the day as a documentary photographer might do.

 Finally, where do I fit in with all of these…?

-I take a very hands-off approach to wedding photography (until it comes to family portraits+couples portraits).
+I take a very hands-off approach to Wedding photography (until it comes to family portraits+couples portraits).
 My Style is mainly Documentary wedding photography with a dash of fine art.
 During the day I am a moment hunter where I am chasing raw emotions to tell a story authentically as possible.
 From the start of the day, I don’t give a million hints and directions.
 Apart from occasionally asking you to place yourself in an area of the room that has better light.

 If you are interested in seeing one of my full weddings, then drop me a message, and I would be happy to share a gallery or two from one of my recent weddings.

 CONTACT me HERE.